If your baby is born with

 strong emotions.
 Your doctor can help answer your questions.
 And he or she can guide you to

 appropriate resources to help you manage your feelings and plan for your

 child's long-term care needs.

-Your doctor will talk to you about various issues during
+Your doctor may talk about various issues during

 What precautions you can take to prevent colds and other